Whistler Nature Camp | Summer

 - 3:15 – 3:30 p.m. | CAMPER PICK-UP – at Spruce Grove Fieldhouse

-We hope the Parent/Guardian Handbook and registration portal will provide all the information you need.
-If you have any questions about Whistler Nature Camp you can e-mail us through email@example.com.
+We hope the Parent/Guardian & Camper Handbook and registration portal will provide all the information you need.
+If you have any additional questions about Whistler Nature Camp, please e-mail us at firstname.lastname@example.org.

 Program Partners & Sponsors